natashk/Udacity-DSND-Project2/README.md

 This project uses two data sets.
 One is with real messages, that were sent during disaster events, the other is with categories for them.
 The project analyzes data and builds a machine learning pipeline for an API that classifies disaster messages.

-Link to Flask web app, deployed on Heroku: https://nat-disaster-response.herokuapp.com/
+Link to deployed Flask web app: https://nat13.pythonanywhere.com/dr

 #### The project consists of the following components: